Introducing GitHub workflow.

 - By default, the Workflow Run strategy works on the default branch (this is worth customising)

 - A strict naming convention should be followed using this strategy.
-There’s little freedom to freely name your files. on:
+There’s little freedom to freely name your files.

 workflow_run: